jonfk/advent-code-2019/2024/NOTES.md

 work because of my wrong first pass.
 I ended up debugging for a while not getting the solution but found out in the end that my checksumming function had an assumption from part 1 that I didn't revisit which was causing the bug.

+# Day 10

+The problem for day 10 was a 2d map encoded as numbers that allows traversal from 0 to 9 in increments of 1.
+Part 1 was actually simple enough to solve with a recursive solution directly with the input.
+Part 2 was similar but instead of simply finding out how many ends I can find per start, I needed to find how many distinct paths.
+So I had to implement the recursive solution in the iterative version.
+It was pretty fun actually because my first version for part 1 and 3rd version for part 2 worked.
+I had very little debugging to do.

+I also decided to write in Java for this one since I am interviewing recently and would like the practice in case some companies are really strict about the programming language they want to use in the interview.
+This turned out to be the perfect problem to do that with since I wasted a lot of time on the tooling and setup.
+I decided to go with Jbang to run the Java solution because of it's simplicity.
+I just really did not want to debug a gradle build or even a maven xml soup.
+I would have to admit that the build tooling is probably 40% of the reason why I don't do Java side projects most of the time.
+The other is how verbose everything is.
+But I got to say that since Java 9, which was what I was using the last company I used Java on the job, Java has improved a lot.
+A few features I like a lot:

+- record classes
+- var for local variable type inference
+- switch expressions
+- pattern matching